Subset Selection for Multiple Linear Regression via Optimization: Mathematical Models and Algorithms for Fat Case (m >= n)

 that is obtained by dropping the cardinality constraint \eqref{constraint_cardinality} from \eqref{formulation_MAE_more_m}.
 Hereafter, we assume that \eqref{formulation_core_MAE} is always solved with $C$ instead of $J$, with $|C| \leq n-2$ being ensured by \eqref{definition_Theta}.

 We present the algorithmic framework in \autoref{algo_excessive_m} based on the core set concept.
 Let $S^*$ be the current best subset in \autoref{algo_excessive_m} with corresponding objective function value $mae_a^*$.
 In Steps \ref{algo_excessive_m_line1} - \ref{algo_excessive_m_line3}, we initialize core set $C$ with cardinality not exceeding $\Theta$.
 We solve \eqref{formulation_core_MAE} with $C$ in Step \ref{algo_excessive_m_line5} and then update $C$ in Step \ref{algo_excessive_m_line6}.
 We iterate these steps until there is no improvement of the objective function value from a previous iteration.
+We remark that the worst case run time of \autoref{algo_excessive_m} is exponential because \eqref{formulation_core_MAE} is solved by the branch-and-bound algorithm, which has exponential worse case run time, in each iteration.
+However, in practice, \autoref{algo_excessive_m} terminates quickly as shown in the experimental results in Section \ref{REG_section_computational_experiment}.

 We next explain how the core set is updated.
 The updating algorithm is presented in \autoref{algo_update_coreset}.
 In Steps \ref{algo_update_coreset_line13} and \ref{algo_update_coreset_line14}, the idea is to keep the explanatory variables of the current best subset $S^*$ in the core set and additionally selecting explanatory variables not in $S^*$ based on scores $T_j$.
 The score is defined based on how much of the error could be reduced if we add explanatory variable $j$ to the current best subset $S^*$.
 In Steps \ref{algo_update_coreset_line1} - \ref{algo_update_coreset_line6}, we calculate $T_j$'s and $E_a^j$'s by checking neighboring subsets.
 Note that $T_j$'s can be calculated by LP formulation \eqref{formulation_SAE_opt}.
 In Steps \ref{algo_update_coreset_line7} - \ref{algo_update_coreset_line12}, we update the current best subset $S^*$ if we found a better solution in Steps \ref{algo_update_coreset_line1} - \ref{algo_update_coreset_line6}.
 If $S^*$ is updated, we go to Step \ref{algo_update_coreset_line1} and restart the algorithm with new $S^*$ and $\Theta$.
 Observe that $E_a^j$'s in Steps \ref{algo_update_coreset_line1} - \ref{algo_update_coreset_line3} are only for updating $S^*$ in Step \ref{algo_update_coreset_line8}, whereas $T_j$'s and $E_a^j$'s in Steps \ref{algo_update_coreset_line4} - \ref{algo_update_coreset_line6} are also used to define $B$ in Step \ref{algo_update_coreset_line13}.